 I've had numerous times where I will start talking to a teammate about a problem I'm having and the solution will come to me while I'm explaining the issue.
 While it is really helpful to be able to talk to a teammate to work through the problem, it is a lot less distracting to others, and much more rewarding, to work through the problem on my own.

 I thought it might look a bit awkward if I started talking to inanimate objects at the house with my wife and kids there, so I decided to talk through the problem with my wife instead.
-Of course it worked great!
+Of course, it worked great!
 I spent 5 minutes (maybe less) talking about the problem, and the solution came to me.
-Next time I think I will go in the garage and talk out the problem.
+Next time I think I will go to the garage and talk out the problem.

 I've also had similar success when going for walks.
 I will specifically not think about the problem at first.
-About half way through the walk I will start to think about the problem I'm having, and the problem will usually seem a lot less confusing.
+About halfway through the walk, I'll have had a mental reset.
+The problem won't seem all-encompassing and will usually seem pretty simple.

 Both approaches feel very similar.
 Talking to a person and trying to explain a problem will force you to think about the problem from a new perspective.
 Taking a break and letting your mind wander can help by giving you an opportunity to view the problem from a new perspective.
 Similar to a view from a window - if you move your position even just a tiny bit then you might end up seeing something that was previously out of view.

 Rubber duck or no rubber duck - talking through problems is extremely helpful!
 You might look a bit crazy, but at least you will be able to get your work done.